5 Red Flags to Consider When Integrating AI with BI

 With that amplification capability in mind, enterprises considering integrating AI into their business intelligence systems must be vigilant for red flags that can jeopardize even the most well-intentioned projects.

 The following are significant issues to avoid when merging AI with business intelligence:

-1. Misalignment with (or absence of) business use case
+1. Absence of business use case

 This should be the most obvious danger to avoid — and the most frequently encountered in existing AI solutions.
 As tempting as it may be to incorporate AI into your business intelligence service provider’s intelligence solution to keep up with your colleagues or competitors, the implications can be disastrous.
 If you invest millions of dollars automating labor performed by a single individual earning $60,000 per year, it may be tough to explain the ROI.
 The positive ROI is not immediately apparent in this case with business intelligence services.

 When soliciting input from business leaders regarding the viability of an AI-enabled business intelligence solution, begin the discussion with specific scenarios in which the scale and scope of AI could potentially address possibly the best gaps and result in a business value that exceeds the estimated expense.
 However, if the gaps are not well understood or the creation of substantial new value is not guaranteed, it becomes difficult to justify continuing.